rballester/ttrecipes/README.md

 ## Installation

-_ttrecipes_ depends on [ttpy](https://github.com/oseledets/ttpy) and some common scientific computation packages (SciPy, NumPy, etc.).
+_ttrecipes_ depends on [ttpy](https://github.com/oseledets/ttpy) and other common scientific computation packages (SciPy, NumPy, etc).
 The provided _requirements.txt_ and _environment.yml_ files list these important dependencies for an easy installation using __conda__ or __pip__, whatever you prefer.
 It is recommended to create a new virtual environment for your project and then install _ttrecipes_ and its dependencies in the following way:

     git clone https://github.com/rballester/ttrecipes.git
     cd ttrecipes